 - Parking in cities:

 Driving through the Yucatan Peninsula:

 La Yucatan Peninsula it is an area safe to travel it in auto, with well-conditioned roads y well marked.
 The tourist destinations are clearly indicated, even the minors: if a community runs a cenote, you will see a sign on the road, even if the indication is made of wood.

 What kind of roads are there in the Yucatan Peninsula?

 In the Yucatan Peninsula There are two types of roads, of quota and the roads libres.

 - ROADS OF FEE (with tolls): there are two payment roads in the Peninsula, the one that connects Mérida with Cancun and the other Campeche with Champoton.
-The latter is a stretch of 40 km and costs around the 60 pesos.
+The latter is a section of 40 km and costs around 60 pesos.

 - FREE ROADS they are the rest, without any payment.
-All the roads that connect the main towns such as Cancun, Playa del Carmen, Tulum, Felipe Carrillo Puerto, Chetumal, Escárcega, Campeche, Mérida, Progreso, Peto, Ticul, Tizimín ....
-They are good roads and are well marked.
-The back roads is where you can find some section with holes and less signs of help on the road.
+All the roads that connect the main towns such as Cancun, Playa del Carmen, Tulum, Felipe Carrillo Puerto, Chetumal, Escárcega, Campeche, Mérida, Progreso, Peto, Ticul, Tizimín….
+They are good roads and well signposted.
+The back roads is where you can find some section with holes and less help signs on the road.
 They are not an impediment to travel by car.

 Main roads of the Yucatan Peninsula:

 One of the most expensive highways in the country, 2 lanes per address, fast and safe.
 It has a single gas station approximately half way.
 In the rest area you can eat and go to the bathroom.
 In the areas of the collection booths there are also clean toilets.
 You can not pay by card, carry cash.
 Distance: 241 km Price from Cancun to Mérida: 407 mxn (Mexican pesos).
 If you want your invoice of the fee, click here!.